chargetrip/examples/tile-service/README.md

 # Display all stations with the Vector Tile Server

-This tutorial covers a basics of using the Vector Tile Server:
+This tutorial explains how to show charging stations on a map by using the Vector Tile Server:

-1. Using the Chargetrip Tile Service.
-It is a Vector Tile Server that offers a pre-rendered fully clustered charge station solution inlcluding filters to superchargers your station map.
+1. Using the Chargetrip Tile Service - a Vector Tile Server that offers a pre-rendered fully clustered charge station solution with the ability to filter stations.
-2. Zooming in and re centering the map when clicking on a cluster.
+2. Zooming in and recentering the map when clicking on a cluster.

 This example is build with JS and requires the basic understanding of GraphQL language.
 You can read this tutorial ["GraphQL starter quide"]() to see GraphQL in action.